grahamrobbo/MST2020/README.md

 ### Developer Workflow

-This video takes the development enviroment as created above and shows a typical task of building, testing and deploying a fix.
+The following video takes the development enviroment we created above and walks through a typical developer workflow of building, testing and deploying a fix.

 [![Setup development environment](img/build.png)](https://youtu.be/TP7VluwCboU)

----
+I hope you find this information useful.

+Cheers,

+Graham Robbo

 ---